AnimeshhXD/AlertView/README.md

 const API_KEY = "your_api_key_here";

 ### 🙌 Future Improvements
-Add hamburger menu for nav on mobile
+1.Add hamburger menu for nav on mobile

-Integrate infinite scroll for more news
+2.Integrate infinite scroll for more news

-Add dark mode toggle
+3.Add dark mode toggle

-Use a framework like React for a scalable version
+4.Use a framework like React for a scalable version

 ### ✨ Portfolio Value
-This project highlights your skills in:
+This project highlights my skills in:

-Responsive Web Design
+1.Responsive Web Design

-Working with APIs
+2.Working with APIs

-Clean UI/UX with animations
+3.Clean UI/UX with animations

-Vanilla JavaScript DOM manipulation
+4.Vanilla JavaScript DOM manipulation

 ### 📜 License
 This project is open source and free to use under the MIT License.